We arrived at the Helena Regional Airport long before sunrise. Helena set a record low of 7 degrees F today.

 Volunteer Erika starts on the long row of right wing bolts.

-Erika turned out to be very fast at removing them and teased Steve about being s
+Erika turned out to be very fast at removing them and teased Steve about being slow.

 Unfortunately, the bottom bolts did not give way as easily and sometimes required two people and a cheater pipe to get them to break loose.